Skip Navigation

 Annotation: This video series describes the role of dental therapists in helping to lower costs and increase access to oral health care in Alaska and Minnesota.
 Topics include oral health status, increasing costs and declining demand for services, dental therapy education and training, and how dental therapists are working with other oral health professionals in both urban and rural settings.

-Keywords: Access to health care, Dental care, Minnesota, Multimedia, Oral health, Professional education, Professional training, Rural population, State programs, Teamwork, Videos, Work force
+Keywords: Access to health care, Minnesota, Multimedia, Oral health, Oral health care, Professional education, Professional training, Rural population, State programs, Teamwork, Videos, Work force

 National MCH Workforce Development Center.
 2014.
 Guide for action learning sets.
 Chapel Hill, NC: National MCH Workforce Development Center, 20 pp.